In the Beginning

 By the Regents Canal and the bridge that Dylan walks over in the video for ‘Blood in my Eyes’

-I had already endured the dreaded ‘cane’ on at least 2 occasions as a form of legal punishment at Primrose Hill Primary School from the headmaster for misdemeanors, so this was just another form of punishment I thought, of course being totally innocent as to any sexual overtones that could be deduced from the ‘Captain’s ‘need to put small children over his knee to punish them in this manner.
+I had already endured the dreaded ‘cane’ on at least 2 occasions as a form of legal punishment at Primrose Hill Primary School from the headmaster for misdemeanors, so this was just another form of punishment I thought, of course being totally innocent as to any sexual overtones that could be deduced from the ‘Captain’s ‘need to put small children over his knee to smack their bottoms as punishment in this manner.

 It’s Raining Men